benvacha/mrkdwn/README.md

 <a href="parsed/url#anchor">parsed url anchor</a>
 ```

 ### Automatic Links
-Absolute urls and email addresses will be automatically linked.
-Text in square brackets will be automatically linked to itself.
+* Absolute urls and email addresses will be automatically markuped to a tags.
+* Links must be surrounded by whitespace.

 ##### mrkdwn
 ```
 Go to index.html
 Go to http://url.com
 Email addr@email.com
 ```
-##### html
+##### markup
 ```
 Go to index.html
 Go to <a href="http://url.com">http://url.com</a>